-Three heavily instrumented fixed-location atmospheric observatories that represent a broad range of climate conditions are operated by the ARM Climate Research Facility to gather massive amounts of climate data.
+Three heavily instrumented fixed-location atmospheric observatories that represent a broad range of conditions are operated by the Atmospheric Radiation Measurement (ARM) user facility to gather massive amounts of atmospheric data.
 These are:

 Mobile and Aerial Observatories